Aardwolf: Description

-The aardwolf resembles a very thin striped hyena, but with a more slender muzzle, black vertical stripes on a coat of yellowish fur, and a long, distinct mane down the midline of the neck and back.
-It also has one or two diagonal stripes down the fore- and hind-quarters, along with several stripes on its legs.
+The aardwolf resembles a much smaller and thinner striped hyena, with a more slender muzzle, black vertical stripes on a coat of yellowish fur, and a long, distinct mane down the midline of the neck and back.
+It also has one or two diagonal stripes down the fore and hindquarters and several stripes on its legs.
 The mane is raised during confrontations to make the aardwolf appear larger.
 It is missing the throat spot that others in the family have.
 Its lower leg (from the knee down) is all black, and its tail is bushy with a black tip.

 The aardwolf is about 55 to 80 cm long, excluding its bushy tail, which is about 20–30 cm long, and stands about 40 to 50 cm tall at the shoulders.
 An adult aardwolf weighs approximately 7–10 kg, sometimes reaching 15 kg.
-The aardwolves in the south of the continent tend to be smaller (about 10 kg) than the eastern version (around 14 kg).
-This makes the aardwolf, the smallest extant member of the Hyaenidae family.
+The aardwolves in the south of the continent tend to be slightly smaller (about 10 kg) than the eastern version (around 14 kg).
+This makes the aardwolf the smallest extant member of the Hyaenidae family.
 The front feet have five toes each, unlike the four-toed hyena.
-The teeth and skull are similar in shape to those of other hyenas, though much smaller, and its cheek teeth are specialised for eating insects.
-It does still have canines, but, unlike other hyenas, these teeth are used primarily for fighting and defense.
+The skull is similar in shape to those of other hyenas, though much smaller, and its cheek teeth are specialised for eating insects.
+It still has canines, but unlike other hyenas, these teeth are used primarily for fighting and defense.
 Its ears, which are large, are very similar to those of the striped hyena.

-As an aardwolf ages, it will normally lose some of its teeth, though this has little impact on its feeding habits due to the softness of the insects that it eats.
+As an aardwolf ages, it will typically lose some of its teeth, though this has little impact on its feeding habits due to the softness of the insects that it eats.

 Distribution and habitat

 Aardwolves live in open, dry plains and bushland, avoiding mountainous areas.
-Due to their specific food requirements, they are only found in regions where termites of the family Hodotermitidae occur.
+Due to their specific food requirements, they are found only in regions where termites of the family Hodotermitidae occur.
 Termites of this family depend on dead and withered grass and are most populous in heavily grazed grasslands and savannahs, including farmland.
 For most of the year, aardwolves spend time in shared territories consisting of up to a dozen dens, which are occupied for six weeks at a time.

 There are two distinct populations: one in Southern Africa, and another in East and Northeast Africa.
 The species does not occur in the intermediary miombo forests.

 An adult pair, along with their most-recent offspring, occupies a territory of 1–4 km2.